IBM/core-dump-handler/README.md

 1. Login to your kubernetes cluster so that `kubectl` can be ran from the script.

-1. Publish the container project to a registry
+1. Publish the container definition for this project to a registry

    ```
    docker build -t REPOSITORYNAME:YOUR_TAG .